khawtx123/Palm-Oil-Detection-Segmentation-/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 600 images.
+The dataset includes 155 images.
-Oil-palm-masal are annotated in YOLOv8 format.
+Oil-palm are annotated in YOLOv8 format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
-* Resize to 640x640 (Stretch)
+* Resize to 416x416 (Stretch)

-No image augmentation techniques were applied.
+* Auto-contrast via contrast stretching

+The following augmentation was applied to create 1 versions of each source image:
+* 50% probability of horizontal flip
+* 50% probability of vertical flip
+* Random brigthness adjustment of between -30 and +30 percent
+* Random exposure adjustment of between -20 and +20 percent